-Eileen Davidson Says Lisa Vanderpump Is A P***y For Leaving ‘Real Housewives of Beverly Hills’
+Eileen Davidson Says Lisa Vanderpump Is A ‘P*ssy’ For Leaving ‘Real Housewives Of Beverly Hills’

 The 60-year-old actress also said that she didn’t think that Lisa Rinna and Kim Richards’ friendship would stand the test of time.

-Davidson appeared on the show from season 5 to season 8, leaving just before season 9 when puppygate exploded and Vanderpump ditched the show.
+Davidson appeared on the show from Season 5 to Season 8, leaving just before Season 9 when puppygate exploded and Vanderpump ditched the show.

 The events unfolded over the ninth season of the show after Dorit Kemsley reportedly re-homed a dog that she rescued through Vanderpump Dogs after it bit her husband P.K. and their two kids Jagger and Phoenix.
 Vanderpump made it clear that she didn’t approve of Kemsley’s decision after the dog ended back up in a different shelter.